vegastexteditor/vegas-legacy/Readme.md

      References to location for text storage (a reference to a file on disk)

   - **Views:**
-     A base container for visualization, also known as "windows" can contain Pane(s)
+     A base container for visualization, typically just a window instance.
+These will contain regions.

-  - **Panes:**
+  - **Regions:**
-     A pane is basically a rectangle that takes up some layout of the editor.
-		 Examples of panes are Panes, toolbars, command bars.
-These entities are not overlayed over anything.
-They take up the editor visual area.
+     A typically rectangular portion of the screen containing a component.
+These can be overlayed on top of other Regions and are for use in a canvas element. visual area.

   - **Panes:**
      Panes are a type of pane that may be resized through the user interface,